 “These improvements will extend its accessibility and greatly enhance the opportunities for our students to stay healthy and fit.”

-About Gary and Rachel Sumers
+About Gary Sumers

 Gary M. Sumers is senior managing director and chief operating officer in the Real Estate Group of New York-based Blackstone Group, a leading global alternative asset manager and financial advisory firm.
 A native of Teanack, NJ, he was encouraged to attend Washington University by the son of his high school boss, a pharmacist.